xuemy/pectin/README.md

 A python web application thin glue layer, that was base on the [Tornado](http://github.com/facebook/tornado) and other.

-hope this project make you have fun.

-*Not support windows!*

 ## Install and run demo ##

-It's simple, but first shoult install:
+It's simple, but need install:

 * SQLAlchemy
 * WTForms